Source Data Analysis

 Option Set Analyzer

 Once a field is identified as an Option Set, the property optionSet = true is created for it.
-In addition, a separate MTable is generated for each data platform and schema to store the distinct values (and their distribution).
-The MTable has the following naming format:
+A separate MTable is generated for each data platform and schema to store the distinct values (and their distribution) identified by the plugin in a field.
+The MTable has the following format:

 The below image is an example of such MTable:

-• The number of distinct values is either below a plugin's threshold (e.g., 0.05) or below the Absolute Threshold input parameter (which is set to 15 by default).
+2. The number of distinct values should be below either a plugin’s threshold (e.g., 0.05) or the Absolute Threshold input parameter, which defaults to 15.

 Additional rules apply based on the plugin input parameters, as explained below.